-Steven D. Cohen is an Associate Professor at the Johns Hopkins Carey Business School.
+Steven D. Cohen is a Professor at the Johns Hopkins Carey Business School.
 He is well known for helping leaders communicate with confidence, influence, and authority.
-Dr. Cohen has been quoted in media outlets such as the Financial Times, Slate, HuffPost, Vanity Fair, New York Magazine, and NBC News.
+Dr. Cohen has been quoted in media outlets such as the Financial Times, Forbes, Slate, Vanity Fair, New York Magazine, and NBC News.
 He also was featured in the BBC Radio documentary, “Churchill’s Secret Cabinet.”

 Dr. Cohen’s work examines the communication behaviors of effective leaders, with a particular focus on executive presence.
 His research has appeared in national and international publications, including College Teaching, Communication Teacher, The International Journal of Listening, and Toastmaster magazine.
 Dr. Cohen is the author of two books, Public Speaking: The Path to Success and Lessons from the Podium: Public Speaking as a Leadership Art.
 He is also the editor of Speaking for Success: Readings and Resources, a collection of essential articles on the art of public speaking.